 In the 1970s people began catching live wild deer.
 They leapt from helicopters and grabbed the animals, tranquillised them with dart guns, or used a net gun, which fired a nylon net over the deer.
 These live animals were sent to deer farms.

 Deer farming began in the late 1960s.
-Today there are more than 1.7 million deer on New Zealand farms.
+In 2020 there were about two million deer on New Zealand farms.
 Deer are farmed for venison, and for the velvet from their antlers.

 Deer are easily frightened, so their yards are specially designed to help keep them calm.
 They live in fields with high fences, to stop them jumping over or pushing through.